Organization of the Luftwaffe (1933–1945): Tactical

-Specialized, independent Gruppen or Staffeln sometimes sat below the level of a Fliegerkorps.
+Specialised, independent Gruppen or Staffeln sometimes sat below the level of a Fliegerkorps.

 A Schwarm (plural Schwärme; literally "swarm"), consisted of four to six aircraft within a Staffel.
 A bomber Schwarm (at full strength, six aircraft) was divided into a Kette ("chain") of three aircraft.
 As such, a bomber Schwarm was equivalent to a flight in the Western Allied air forces.
 A Kette was also the term used for a "v" formation.

 A fighter Schwarm (four aircraft) was divided into two Rotten (singular: Rotte, "pack") of two aircraft, equivalent to a pair in the English-speaking world.
 As such a fighter Schwarm was equivalent to a section/element in the Western Allied air forces.
 The term Rotte was also used for a formation of two aircraft: the smallest tactical unit, consisting of a leader and a wingman.
 A Stabschwarm ("staff schwarm") was attached to each Geschwader.

 Strategic level: Oberkommando der Luftwaffe

 The OKW was the highest in the military command structure.
 It was responsible for the co-ordinated effort of the three military arms.
 It was headed by Wilhelm Keitel after he took over from war minister Werner von Blomberg in 1938.
 Since the head of the Luftwaffe, Göring, was also a cabinet minister, any Luftwaffe operational orders would come from Hitler to him, who would pass them on to Luftwaffe leaders, bypassing the OKW.

 On 5 February 1944, through the efforts of Günther Korten and Karl Koller, the Luftwaffe High Command (Oberkommando der Luftwaffe) (OKL), was formed.
 Colonel General (Generaloberst) Hans Jeschonnek was appointed Chief of Staff of the OKL.
 This created a military command out of the all encompassing Reich Air Ministry (RLM), controlling all aspects of aviation.
 The OKL covered general as well as operational staff of the Luftwaffe.
 The following parts of the Luftwaffe were under its command: